logandk/serverless-wsgi/README.md

 Load the plugin and set the `custom.wsgi.app` configuration in `serverless.yml` to the module path of your Flask application.

-All functions that will use WSGI need to have `wsgi.handler` set as the Lambda handler and use the default `lambda-proxy` integration for API Gateway.
+All functions that will use WSGI need to have `wsgi_handler.handler` set as the Lambda handler and use the default `lambda-proxy` integration for API Gateway.
 This configuration example treats API Gateway as a transparent proxy, passing all requests directly to your Flask application, and letting the application handle errors, 404s etc.

+_Note: The WSGI handler was called `wsgi.handler` earlier, but was renamed to `wsgi_handler.handler` in `1.7.0`.
+The old name is still supported but using it will cause a deprecation warning._

 ```yaml
 service: example